 To orient our discussion of INFJ career interests, we will now draw on six interest themes described by John Holland and the Strong Interest Inventory.
 The Holland career interest themes include the Realistic (R), Investigative (I), Artistic (A), Social (S), Enterprising (E), and Conventional (C) domains, collectively known as “RIASEC.”
 After identifying one’s preferred interest domains, these letters can be combined in a way similar to the personality types to form a multi-letter “Holland Career Code” (e.g., IAS, RAI).
 This can help individuals identify their best career match.
 While often possessing career interests in several different domains, of the six RIASEC categories, INFJs commonly gravitate toward Social, Investigative, and Artistic pursuits.

 Individuals with Realistic interests enjoy physical, hands-on work, often involving machines.
 They may take up careers such as computer science, engineering, architecture, and construction.
 Those attracted to Realistic work tend to enjoy working with “things” more than people.
 It is therefore unsurprising that this interest domain is correlated with a preference for Thinking over Feeling.
-Research suggests that S, T, and P types are somewhat more drawn to Realistic work than are N, F, and J types.
-Hence, with the exception of architecture (which itself is not a purely Realistic career), INFJs generally avoid Realistic careers.
+Research suggests that S, T, and P types are more drawn to Realistic work than are N, F, and J types.
+Hence, INFJs typically have little to no interest in Realistic work.

 The Investigative domain incorporates analytic, scientific, and academic interests.
 Investigative types enjoy working with ideas, theories, facts, or data.
 As Fe types, INFJs are typically less interested in the hard sciences (e.g., physics) than they are the social sciences (psychology, sociology, geography, political science majors, etc.).
 They are more apt to display Investigative-Artistic (IA) interests than IR interests.
 INFJs with IA or AI interests commonly major in the humanities, social sciences, philosophy, religion, critical theory, the humanities/liberal arts, investigative journalism, or non-fiction writing.
 Law and medicine are generally not the best fit for INFJs, as these professions are better suited for TJ types.